SpektraSystems/Red-Hat-Modernize-Apps/lab5.md

 }
 ~~~

 Next, inject a handle to the future repository class which will provide access to the underlying data repository.
 It is injected with Spring's `@Autowired` annotation which locates, instantiates, and injects runtime instances of classes automatically, and manages their lifecycle (much like Java EE and it's CDI feature).
-Click to create this code:
+Copy and paste the following code right below the comment `//TODO: Insert Catalog Component here`:

 ~~~java
 @Autowired
 ProductRepository repository;
 ~~~

 The `ProductRepository` should provide a method called `findById(String id)` that returns a product and collect that from the database.
 We test this by querying for a product with id "444434" which should have name "Pebble Smart Watch".
 The pre-loaded data comes from the `modernize-apps/catalog/src/main/resources/schema.sql` file.

-Insert this code:
+Copy and paste the following code right below the comment `//TODO: Insert test_readOne here`:

 ~~~java
 @Test